Morocco - practical info

 Choosing winter means aiming for the long Moroccan coast (on the Middle Atlas you ski) and the desert.

 Flight connections are good both for internal flights and for connections to Europe.
 There are connections with low-cost airlines that allow you to easily and cheaply reach Morocco.
-If you choose to leave your bike home (for example to make the most out of a short holiday) you will find many specialised agencies in this Country.
+Whoever decides to leave their own motorbike at home (to make the most of a short holiday for example); will find many specialised companies in this country.
 Here are a few, but online the list of possible alternatives is really long.

 They are present in many Countries around the world.
-Their headquarters in Morocco are in Marrakesh.
+Their Moroccan branches are in Agadir, Casablanca, Ceuta, Essaouira, Fez, Marrakech, Ouarzazate and Rabat.
 You can rent small, medium or powerful engine motorcycles and scooters, both for on- or off-road.

 Off-road pilot with a long racing career, who has become today an enterpreneur in Morocco.
 He owns a hotel and is a guide for bikers who love Enduro, light off-road and trips on asphalt.
 Advice on possible bike hire.